 I managed to fix it with a jumper between what is left of the circuit board trace and the capacitor mounting bracket.
 I soldered the jumper to the board face and soldered the wire lug.
 After scraping all the oxidized metal off of the capacitor mounting bracket, I attached with a screw.
 The board itself needs to be replaced, if it is still available from Harris, which it may not be as support for this transmitter was dropped in 2008.

 The worst, and I mean worst possible situation with these transmitters is some type of control malfunction.
-The control boards and oscillator are in that large vertical pull out drawer.
+The control boards and oscillator are in that large vertical pull-out drawer.
 God protect and preserve the digital control and S and M boards, as they are a major headache to troubleshoot.
-They have 7300 TLL (5 volt logic) that controls all functions and only little problem will cause the entire transmitter to shut down.
+They have 7300 TLL (5-volt logic) that controls all functions and only a little problem will cause the entire transmitter to shut down.

 Other SX series transmitter tips can be found here.